 [Section 78 amended by No. 16 of 2008 s.
 27.]

-79. Manager to report potentially serious occurrences
+79. Some potentially serious occurrences to be notified

 (1) The manager must inform the district inspector for the region in which the mine is situated of any occurrence at the mine which in the manager’s opinion had the potential to cause serious injury or harm to health (other than an occurrence referred to in section 78) although no injury or harm in fact happened.